Eugene A. Sokoloff

 - United States Supreme Court

-- United States District Courts for the District of Columbia and the Eastern and Southern Districts of New York
+- United States District Courts for the District of Columbia, the Eastern District of New York, and the Southern District of New York